 All right, I got you here with a provocative title, but before you gang up and jump me, let me explain.

 An article I read recently in Education Week has me thinking about the new direction that English classes in America seem destined to take.
 The article claims that, “the Common Core State Standards in English/language arts demands…a rebalancing of fiction and non-fiction.”
 This makes sense.
 With standards that focus on skill and performance over making sure that students digest a list of great works of literature, ELA teachers are going to find themselves putting aside The Catcher in the Rye in favor of Freakonomics.
 I, for one, am all for this.

-And I’m not saying that schools ought to cut all literature—just a great deal of it.
+And I’m not saying that schools ought to cut all literature (in fact, under CCSS they won't)—just a good deal of it.
 If I had to choose between teaching reading and writing with lit or with informational texts, I’d go with the latter nearly every time.
 And I say that as an English major.

 I formed this opinion as a college writing teacher, where it became painfully apparent to me that one of the biggest problems in the high school English classroom (among many) is a religious commitment to high literature.